RRMaximiliano/stata-raycast-extension/README.md

 ## Usage Tips

-- Use the "Recent Do Files" command to quickly access your work
-- The "Run Stata Code" feature is perfect for quick calculations
+- **Recent Files**: Both do files and datasets show availability status
+- **Smart Opening**: Open New Do File detects if Stata is already running
-- Template system speeds up new project creation
+- **Template System**: Speeds up new project creation with best practices
-- Browse datasets to quickly explore available data files
+- **Folder Browser**: Use ⌘B in Create Do File to select save location
+- **Quick Actions**: All commands optimized for speed and efficiency

 ## Development